Political risk insurance (PRI) protects businesses operating in emerging markets from losses caused by political violence or government acts.

 What Is Political Risk Insurance?

-- Political Violence.
-This term means violent acts committed by a government or individuals for political purposes.
+- Political violence: This term means violent acts committed by a government or individuals for political purposes.
 Examples are strikes, riots, civil commotion, war, insurrection, and terrorism.

-Political Risk Insurance
+Requirements for Political Risk Insurance

 - A complete description of your business

-- Type of legal entity (corporation, partnership etc.)
+- Type of legal entity (corporation, partnership, etc.)

-- Company ownership (breakdown of shareholders equity)
+- Company ownership (breakdown of shareholder equity)

-- Name of foreign enterprise
+- Name of the foreign enterprise

 - A complete description of the foreign project or activity